 Calming Coat by AKC

-This fur-resistant and washable fabric anxiety vest is a less expensive alternative to the ThunderShirt and comes in blue, pink, and grey.
+This fur-resistant and washable fabric anxiety vest is a less expensive competitor to the ThunderShirt and comes in blue, pink, and grey.
 The neck opening is a bit wider and lower than the ThunderShirt, which may help dogs that don’t like pressure around the neck.
+Try the Calming Coat if you want a ThunderShirt with a lower price point and an alternative fit.

 Calming treats can help calm down an overexcited brain through the use of naturally calming ingredients.
 Remember that even natural ingredients can have adverse effects, and there are two to watch out for.
 Valerian is taxing on the liver and should not be used on puppies or dogs under 10lbs.
 Melatonin directly affects a dog’s sleep cycle and should be avoided except at bedtime.
 Please use calming treats sparingly—they are not a substitute for exercise and training.